 Should my seminar submission have a category?

+Sort of.
 Seminars can fall into many categories but some common ones which Tales of the Cocktail seeks for a balanced event are listed below.
 The category you select when submitting your proposal is subject to change if our Committees believe it is a better fit in another category.

 What is a Seminar Moderator?